in

 Baseboard Colors

-6 inch in dining room White baseboard is a common selection due to it matching most anything that could be brought into the space.
-This is helpful so that the baseboard can match throughout the entire homes, and it is not something that is frequently replaced.
+White baseboards are a common selection because they match most anything that could be brought into the space.
+This is helpful so that the trim can match throughout the entire home, and it is not something that is frequently replaced.

 Baseboard Sizes

-If there is a crown molding or other sorts of decorative trimming it is important to consider the proportions between the two.
+If there is a crown molding or other sorts of decorative trimming, it is important to consider the proportions between the two.

-In a perfect world if the wall is about 8 feet tall, baseboards are about 3 inches to 5 inches tall, while if there is a 10 foot wall it could be about 5 inches to 7 inches tall.
+In a perfect world, if the wall is about 8 feet tall, baseboards are about 3 inches to 5 inches tall, while if there is a 10 foot wall it could be about 5 inches to 7 inches tall.

 Baseboard Cost

-Home office with five inch Cost can be a huge part of a project, the hit or miss of whether or not it really gets done.
-The nice thing about baseboard is that it does not have to be a project that breaks the bank, but it can have a huge impact on the home style and feel.
-Some of the price, and tactics to get the price to where you need it.
+Cost can be a huge part of a project, the hit or miss of whether or not it really gets done.
+The nice thing about baseboards is that they do not have to be a project that breaks the bank, but they can have a huge impact on the home style and feel—some of the price and tactics to get the price to where you need it.

 Cost to Install Baseboard

-Maybe that cost is something you can knock down by doing the project by yourself?
+Maybe that cost is something you can knock down by doing the project by yourself.

-For that same length and design but being made out of wood is about $25.
+For that same length and design but made out of wood is about $25.
 At a more expensive option polyurethane runs about $32 for the 8 foot piece of baseboard.
 Adding additional accents or piece (such as a quarter round) add more money per piece.

 Replacing Baseboards

-6 inch in kitchen Replacing baseboards is going to go one of two ways; you are going to dent the walls, or you are not.
+Replacing baseboards is going to go one of two ways; you are going to dent the walls, or you are not.
 This is not always something that you get too decided, so be prepared for the worst.

 What Size Nails for Baseboard